CozySami/Blog/blog/content/about.md

 menu = "main"
 +++

 Hi!
-I’m Zhe, a machine learning engineer in Bay area, My interests include both ML theory and ML system.
+I’m Zhe, a machine learning engineer in Bay area.
+My interests include both ML theory and ML system.

 I hold a PhD in physics but I've almost forgotten most of the concepts after years since graduation.